PARIS – December, Paris 2015

 Paris is a city of contrasts on the one hand there are people sleeping rough, on the other there are wealthy Middle Eastern families purchasing 18th century palaces on Ile St Louis, in the middle of the River Seine.
 How can such extremes still exist in the 21st century?
 The globalisation of markets has enabled the super rich to move their money and wealth from continent to continent, country to country at whim.
 This has created a massive escalation in house prices and accommodation costs.
 Young people cannot afford to rent apartments in Paris (or London) without the support of their parents.
 As one of my son’s so eloquently put it, ‘ridiculously high rents in London effectively exclude anyone who is not middle class from a university education’.
 My daughter’s apartment in Paris is pretty small and costs more than € 1000–per month.
 It is less than 30 square metres in size.
 She and her flat mate feel lucky to have found it.

-Globally we are in a period of climate warming, the implications of this especially for coastal and marginal areas is profound.
+GLOBALLY we are in a period of climate warming, the implications of this especially for coastal and marginal areas is profound.
 Harvests are diminishing.
 Flooding is becoming more frequent.
 Outside The Pantheon an artist had installed half a dozen blocks of ice, to demonstrate the effects of global warming on our ice caps.
 The melting of the ice.
 Here in the Place du Pantheon is a physical and visible example of the effects of global warming.
 The ice bergs are dotted around the square. drip, drip, dripping to extinction.
 Meanwhile on the banks of the River Seine, a giant model of a whale was being spray-painted by a man in overalls dangling precariously from a cherry picker.
 The aim of the life-size whale was to demonstrate the diversity of our planet, the richness of our seas and the wealth of animal life in our extraordinary environment.
-The message of the riches of our planet is clear.
-Here in this beautiful city we must never forget how fortunate we are to be here, breathing this oxygen, appreciating this magical, precious life.
+The message of the riches of our planet is clear – here in this beautiful city we must never forget how fortunate we are to be breathing life-giving oxygen, appreciating this magical, precious life.
+It is a privilege that we must not take for granted.

 CULTURE, ART AND MUSIC – Paris is a cultural, artistic and fashion metropolis too – it always has been.
 My daughter suggested a visit to the Irish Cultural Centre, housed in a charming, traditional ‘hotel’ just a stone’s throw from the Pantheon and La Sorbonne.
 There was a compelling photographic exhibition by Tom Wood, an Irish photographer being shown.
 The images of Ireland, Liverpool and North Wales made me feel right at home.
 His bleak journalistic style was perhaps a little too close for comfort.